 That ain’t chump change, folks.

-But as the market swells, more and more players are entering the space, legal CBD capsules and marijuana providers find themselves in a position where branding finally matters.
+But as the market swelled, more and more players entered the space, legal CBD capsules and marijuana providers find themselves in a position where branding finally matters.

 Unlike many other industries, though, the game is all about differentiation within a narrow scope.
 Bias is still a concern.
 As the Atlantic explains: